damianhakert/damianhakert.github.io/source/_posts/2016-03-14-gitlab-in-case-you-missed-it.md

 It should be noted that repositories are actually called "projects".

 And that is not the only thing that catches your eye at first.
-As it turns out, the unusual terminology is, in fact, justified.
+As it turns out, the terminology is justified.

 ## The terminology